mikessh/migec/README.md

 For more details please see the [paper](http://www.nature.com/nmeth/journal/v11/n6/abs/nmeth.2960.html) describing MiGEC.

 Full documentation is provided via [ReadTheDocs](http://migec.readthedocs.org/en/latest/index.html).
+You might be also interested in taking the following [tutorial](http://repseq-tutorial.readthedocs.org/en/latest/).

 Please cite the tool as: